latolukasz/beeorm-doc/docs/guide/entity_fields.md

-There is a special field `FakeDelete bool` in BeeORM that helps you to deal with scenarios where entity needs to be deleted, but it's used as reference in other entities and of course delete operation it will cause foreign key exception.
+There is a special field `FakeDelete bool` in BeeORM that helps you to deal with scenarios where entity needs to be deleted, but it's used as reference in other entities and of course delete operation will cause foreign key exception.

 Let's imagine this scenario: